Species Introduction

 Q: What are the best tank mates for Banded Archerfish?

-Banded Archerfish are semi-aggressive and should be housed with similarly sized fish that can withstand their behaviour.
-Suitable tank mates include larger tetras, barbs, and other semi-aggressive species.
-Avoid smaller fish, as they may be seen as food.
-It is also wise to keep them in groups of at least three to reduce stress and promote natural behaviour.
-When introducing new tank mates, do so gradually to allow for acclimatisation and to minimise territorial disputes.
+Banded Archerfish are semi-aggressive and do best with tank mates that can withstand their more assertive behaviour.
+Suitable companions include larger tetras, rainbowfish, and some cichlids.
+Avoid smaller or slower fish, as they may be seen as prey.
+It is also wise to keep them in groups of at least three to minimise stress and display natural schooling behaviour.
+Providing ample hiding spots and swimming space will help reduce territorial disputes.
+Always monitor interactions and be prepared to separate fish if aggression escalates.

 ✓ Expert Tip